KxSystems/ml/README.md

 Place the library file in `$QHOME` and load into a q instance using `ml/ml.q`

-This will load all the functions contained within the `.ml` namespace the
+This will load all the functions contained within the `.ml` namespace
 ```q
 q)\l ml/ml.q
 q).ml.loadfile`:init.q